LeeGwanHui/TIL/reinforcement/reinforcement_14.md

 - - One of the basic mechanisms of reinforcement learning.
 - - Eligibility traces unify and generalize TD and Monte Carlo methods
 - - Almost any temporal-difference (TD) method (ex., Q-learning of Sarsa) can be combined with eligibility traces
-- - Eligibility traces also provide a way of implementing Monte Carlo methods online and on continuing problems without terminal states
+- - Eligibility traces also provide a way of implementing Monte Carlo methods online and on continuing problems without terminal states (매우 중요)
 - - Only a single trace vector is required rather than a store of the last n feature vectors
 - - Learning occurs continually and uniformly in time rather than being delayes to the end of the episode
 - Forward-view : off-line methods(noncausal methods); it provides theory.